-In Machine Learning, when a dataset is composed of two many features, dimensionality reduction algorithms can be used to generate a smaller number of synthetic features, defined as combination of the original ones.
-Common algorithms to do so are PCA(Principal Component Analysis) and T-SNE^{a}.
+In Machine Learning, when a dataset is composed of too many features, dimensionality reduction algorithms can be used to generate a smaller number of synthetic features, defined as combination of the original ones.
+Common algorithms to do so are for instance PCA (Principal Component Analysis) and T-SNE^a.